+PHYSICS

-PHYSICS Physicists explore the universe.
+Physicists explore the universe.
 Their investigations range from particles that are smaller than atoms to stars that are millions and millions of kilometres away.
 The reward of studying Physics is not only a satisfied curiosity, but a better understanding of the physical world.
 As Physics is a science, practical work is an important element of the course.

+SPECIFICATION UNITS

-SPECIFICATION UNITS At the end of one year of study, pupils can take two units of assessment covering content from 4 modules.
+At the end of one year of study, pupils can take two units of assessment covering content from 4 modules.
 Practical skills are developed and assessed throughout the course.

-Year 12: AS Module 1: Development of Practical Skills quantum physics Module 2: Foundations of Physics Module 3: Forces and Motion Module 4: Electrons, waves and OCR Year 13: A2 Module 5: Newtonian world, astrophysics, thermal physics, gravitation.
+Year 12: AS

+Module 1: Development of Practical Skills

+Module 2: Foundations of Physics Module 3: Forces and Motion

+Module 4: Electrons, waves and quantum physics

+OCR Year 13: A2

+52

+Module 5: Newtonian world, astrophysics, thermal physics, gravitation.
+Module 6: Nuclear and particle physics,

 Module 6: Nuclear and particle physics, electromagnetism, and medical physics.

 After two years of study, pupils complete three units of assessment covering modules 1 to 4, plus content from modules 5 and 6.

+CAREER OPPORTUNITIES

-CAREER OPPORTUNITIES Stover pupils studying Physics have gone on to a wide range of further study at university.
+Stover pupils studying Physics have gone on to a wide range of further study at university.
 From astrophysics to fashion design, architecture to medicine, and of course, engineering.

 To be successful in Physics you will need to develop problem solving skills, mathematical skills, data analysis skills and practical skills.
 These are highly valued by employers everywhere, so having A level Physics on your CV ensures you stand out from the crowd.

-PHYSICAL EDUCATION Our Physical Education qualifications allow pupils to play to their strengths and gain dynamic skills for further education and a healthy future.
-It teaches pupils to evaluate performance and suggest plans for improvement.
+BTEC LEVEL 3, NATIONAL

+EXTENDED CÉRTIFICATE

+IN SPORT

+improvement.